uPortal-Attic/uportal-app-framework/docs/configuration.md

 ### MESSAGES

-+ `announcementsEnabled` : True by default.
-Set to false if you don't want any announcements (mascot menu or popups) displayed in your app.
-+ `notificationsEnabled` : True by default.
-Set to false if you don't want any notifications (top bar bell, notifactions page, etc.) displayed in your app.
 + `groupFiltering` : True by default -- enables group filtered notifications and announcements.
 Must have `SERVICE_LOC.groupURL` set for this to work properly.
 + `notificationsPageURL` : The URL for the full notifications view (i.e. Where the "See all" link should go).